Configuring the Storage

 Using EVS for Storage

-- Purchase a disk on the EVS console, choose the AZ where the BMS is deployed, set Attach to Server to Later, choose a billing mode, and configure the disk size based on your needs.
-For details, see Purchasing an EVS Disk.
+- Purchase an EVS data disk.
+Purchase a disk on the EVS console, select the AZ where the server node is located, set Attach to Server to Later, set Billing Mode to Yearly/Monthly or Pay-per-use, and set the disk size as needed.

-Currently, an EVS disk cannot be mounted to the cloud server when it is being created.
-In this case, the system displays a message indicating that the Yearly/Monthly ECS has not been synchronized to the operation system.
+For details about EVS purchase parameters, see Purchasing an EVS Disk.Figure 1 Buying a diskCurrently, an EVS disk cannot be mounted to the cloud server when it is being created.
+In this case, the system displays a message indicating that the Yearly/Monthly ECS has not been synchronized to the operations system.
 Please try again later.
 To address such problem, log in to the Huawei Cloud console, and choose Billing from the top menu bar.
 In the navigation pane on the left, choose Orders > Renewals.
 On the displayed page, check whether the ECS has been synchronized to the OS.
 If yes, set Attach to Server to Later.

-The mounted EVS disk will not be automatically deleted when you unsubscribe from a BMS.
+The mounted EVS data disk will not be automatically deleted when you unsubscribe from a BMS.
 You can mount the disk to other BMSs or delete it as needed.

 Feedback